openaustralia/planningalerts/README.md

  * Check the email in your browser: http://localhost:1080/
  * To resend alerts during testing, just set the `last_sent` attribute of your alert to *nil*

+### Configuring PlanningAlerts so people can write to their local councillors

 ## Deployment

 The code is deployed using Capistrano.
 To deploy to production run: